Battle of Kos (1943): Kos

+Armistice of Cassibile

 With the capitulation of Italy in September 1943, German forces in the Balkans and the Mediterranean moved to take over the Italian-held areas.
-At the same time, the Allies, under the instigation of British Prime Minister Winston Churchill, endeavoured to occupy the Dodecanese island chain.
-The Dodecanese islands, under Italian control since 1912, were strategically located in the southeastern Aegean Sea, and Churchill hoped to use them as a base against German positions in the Balkans, and as a means to pressure neutral Turkey into the war on the Allied side.
+At the same time, the Allies, under the instigation of the British Prime Minister, Winston Churchill, endeavoured to occupy the Dodecanese island chain.
+Churchill hoped to use them as a base against German positions in the Balkans and to pressure neutral Turkey into the war on the Allied side.